 For Chinese cooking, pork belly is arguably one of the most popular cut of pork – it is juicy, full of flavor and mouthwatering fatty.
 It can be stir fried, steamed, boiled, braised, preserved/dried & roast.

-- 500g pork belly, diced into approx 1.5 inch pieces
+- 500g pork belly, diced into approx. 1.5 inch pieces

-- a little ginger, thinly julienne
+- a few slices of ginger, thinly julienne

-- 2 tsp mushroom soy sauce (skip for a gluten free option)
+- 2 tsp dark soy sauce

 - 2 tsp sugar

 - 1 tbsp. of port wine or Chinese cooking wine